-As of December 31, 2021, FIL was the 36th largest digital asset by market capitalization.
-As of December 31, 2021, there were over 16,000 alternative digital assets tracked by CoinMarketCap.com, having a total market capitalization of approximately \$2,066.4 billion (including the approximately \$4,927.6 million market cap of FIL), as calculated using market prices and total available supply of each digital asset, excluding tokens pegged to other assets.
-FIL faces competition from a wide range of digital assets, including Bitcoin and Ethereum.
-FIL is also supported by fewer regulated exchanges than more established digital assets, such as Bitcoin and Ethereum, which could impact its liquidity.
-In addition, FIL is in direct competition to other decentralized storage networks such as Arweave.
-FIL may also face competition from centralized data storage and retrieval platforms that do not directly rely on digital assets, such as Amazon Web Services, Google Cloud, Microsoft Azure, Dropbox and Cloudflare.
-Competition from the emergence or growth of alternative digital assets or other data storage and retrieval platforms could have a negative impact on the demand for, and price of, FIL and thereby adversely affect the value of the Shares.
+As of December 31, 2024, NEAR was the 27th largest digital asset by market capitalization, as tracked by CoinMarketCap.com.
+As of December 31, 2024, the digital assets tracked by CoinMarketCap.com had a total market capitalization of approximately \$3,291.9 billion (including the approximately \$5.7 billion market cap of NEAR), as calculated using market prices and total available supply of each digital asset, excluding tokens pegged to other assets.
+NEAR faces competition from a wide range of digital assets, including Bitcoin and Ether.
+Many consortiums and financial institutions are also researching and investing resources into private or permissioned blockchain platforms, rather than open platforms like the Near Network.
+In addition, NEAR is supported by fewer trading platforms than more established digital assets, such as Bitcoin and Ether, which could impact its liquidity.
+In addition, NEAR is in direct competition to other smart contract platforms, such as Ethereum, Polkadot, Avalanche and Cardano networks..
+Competition from the emergence or growth of alternative digital assets or other smart contract platforms could have a negative impact on the demand for, and price of, NEAR and thereby adversely affect the value of the Shares.

-Investors may invest in FIL through means other than the Shares, including through direct investments in FIL and other potential financial vehicles, possibly including securities backed by or linked to FIL and digital asset financial vehicles similar to the Trust.
-Market and financial conditions, and other conditions beyond the Sponsor's control, may make it more attractive to invest in other financial vehicles or to invest in FIL directly, which could limit the market for, and reduce the liquidity of, the Shares.
-In addition, to the extent digital asset financial vehicles other than the Trust tracking the price of FIL are formed and represent a significant proportion of the demand for FIL, large purchases or redemptions of the securities of these digital asset financial vehicles, or private funds holding FIL, could negatively affect the Reference Rate Price, the Digital Asset Holdings, the value of the Shares, the NAV and the NAV per Share.
-Moreover, any reduced demand for Shares of the Trust may cause the Shares of the Trust to trade at a discount to the Digital Asset Holdings per Share.
+Investors may invest in NEAR through means other than an investment in the Shares, including through direct investments in NEAR and other potential financial vehicles, possibly including securities backed by or linked to NEAR and digital asset financial vehicles similar to the Trust.
+Market and financial conditions, and other conditions beyond the Sponsor's control, may make it more attractive to invest in other financial vehicles or to invest in NEAR directly, which could limit the market for, and reduce the liquidity of, the Shares.
+In addition, to the extent digital asset financial vehicles other than the Trust tracking the price of NEAR are formed and represent a significant proportion of the demand for NEAR, large purchases or redemptions of the securities of these digital asset financial vehicles, or private funds holding NEAR, could negatively affect the Reference Rate Price, the NAV, the NAV per Share, the value of the Shares, the Principal Market NAV and the Principal Market NAV per Share.
+Moreover, any reduced demand for Shares of the Trust may cause the Shares of the Trust to trade at a discount to the NAV per Share.